Rybná nad Zdobnicí: History

 The first written mention of Rybná is from 1354.
 The village was probably founded around 1260.
 Rybná belonged to the Litice estate and shared its destinies and owners, which included the Poděbrady family and the Pernštejn family.
 In 1563, it was acquired by the Lords of Bubna of Litice, who owned it until 1809.
 In 1809–1815, it was in possession of the Windisch-Graetz family.
 The last aristocratic owners were the Parish family.

 Transport

 The I/11 road from Hradec Králové to Šumperk runs through the municipality.

 The train station Rybná nad Zdobnicí is located on the railway line of local importance Rokytnice v Orlických horách–Týniště nad Orlicí.
 However, it is located just outside the municipality.

 Culture

-The municipality annually organizes the music festival Rybenské hudební léto ("Rybná musical summer") with concerts and recitation of poems.
+The municipality annually organises the music festival Rybenské hudební léto ("Rybná musical summer") with concerts and recitation of poems.
 It was first held in 2006.